tldr-pages/tldr/pages/common/gh.md

 > Work seamlessly with GitHub from the command line.
 > More information: <https://cli.github.com/>.

-- View and filter a repository’s open issues.
+- View and filter a repository’s open issues:

 `gh issue list`

-- Create a new issue
+- Create a new issue:

 `gh issue create`

-- View an issue in the browser
+- View an issue in the browser:

 `gh issue view`

-- Create a pull request.
+- Create a pull request:

 `gh pr create`

-- Check out pull requests locally.
+- Check out pull requests locally:

 `gh pr checkout`

-- Check on the status of your pull requests.
+- Check on the status of your pull requests:

 `gh pr status`

-- View a pull request in the browser
+- View a pull request in the browser:

 `gh pr view`